ShaelinB/470/Project 2 - Alternative Controller/README.md

 Before building the circuit, I had to make sure any battery or USB was disconnected.

-Step 1: I connected the acclerometer to the Arduino.
+Step 1: I connected the accelerometer to the Arduino.
 The VCC pin on the sensor went to 5V.
 The GND pin on the sensor went to GND.
 The X-OUT pin on the sensor went to A0.